5/15/2025

 speaker

-Certainly, at this time, we'll be conducting a question and answer session.
-If you have any questions or comments, please press star one on your telephone at this time.
-We ask that while posing your question, you please pick up your handset, a system-mounted speakerphone, to provide optimum sound quality.
-Once again, please press star one on your phone at this time, if you wish to ask your question.
-Please hold while we poll for questions.
-And the first question today is coming from Ryan Meyers from Lake Street Capital Markets.
+Certainly.
+At this time, we'll be conducting a question and answer session.
+If you have any questions or comments, please press star 1 on your telephone at this time.
+We ask that while posing your question, you please pick up your handset and listen on speakerphone to provide optimum sound quality.
+Once again, please press star 1 on your phone at this time if you wish to ask a question.
+Please hold while we call for questions.
+And the first question today is coming from Ryan Myers from Lake Street Capital Markets.
 Ryan, your line is live.

 speaker